Study Abroad in Japan

 - University students and other adults (high school graduates only) who wish to improve academic English, or enter a college or graduate school overseas.

-- College students and other adults who have a minimum English standard test score of TOEFL iBT 53*, or equivalent English proficiency.
+- College students and other adults who have a minimum English standard test score of TOEFL ITP 475, TOEFL iBT 53, IELTS (Academic) 5.0, Eiken 2 (from a test taken no earlier than two years before the date of application to SAJ), or the equivalent English proficiency.

 *The required score has changed as of summer semester 2018.

 *Other test scores, such as a TOEIC score, will not be accepted for this program.
 Please contact Academic English Program before sending the application form.

 - 15 (If the maximum enrollment is reached before the application deadline, registration will be closed)

 *Library and Computer Lab usage fees are also included

 - Application deadline has passed.
 Thank you for your submissions.

 - A copy of your diploma or graduation certificate of highest educational attainment, and a copy of an English stardardized test score must be submitted after application.